chunmanchow/chunmanchow.github.io/_pages/about.md

 Imagine a world where people across geographies, cultures, and religions come together towards a common cause.

-_Life’s most persistent and urgent question is, ‘What are you doing for others?’” - Martin Luther King, Jr._
+_"Life’s most persistent and urgent question is, ‘What are you doing for others?’” - Martin Luther King, Jr._

 Why now?